Nordhorn: Mayors

+Thomas Berling is the elected mayor until 2026.

 Town council

-After the municipal election on 11 September 2016, the 42 council seats were apportioned thus:
+After the municipal election on 12 September 2021, the 42 council seats were apportioned thus:

 The mayor, Thomas Berling, is also a voting member of town council.

 Culture and sightseeing

 Museums

 The Town Museum (Stadtmuseum) in the Povelturm was opened in October 1996.
 Within, one can inform oneself about Nordhorn's history.
 On the upper floor of the Povelturm is the museum café, which offers a view over Nordhorn from a height of 26 m.

 Buildings

 Nordhorn has mostly kept itself from being spoiled by the few individual building styles of the postwar years.
 The town's appearance has kept the appealing red brickwork that has long been a tradition in northern Germany and in the neighbouring Netherlands.
 It is even seen in modern buildings.
 The new district building, for instance, combines the local building materials of brick and sandstone with glass, concrete and copper.

 A fine example of restored architecture formerly overgrown by plant life is the Frenswegen Monastery from the 14th century in the town's northwest.
 A lightning strike in 1881 destroyed the church consecrated in 1445.
-The monastery buildings, however, were mostly preserved, even the square, two-floored cloister, the little wellhouse, the bridge over the moat and the impressive cellar vaulting.
+The monastery buildings, however, were mostly preserved, even the square, two-floored cloister, the little wellhouse, the bridge over the moat, and the impressive cellar vaulting.
 On the east wing's outer façade, a "Madonna and Child" made of Bentheim sandstone attracts the beholder's attention.
 After cautious renovations, the building now houses an ecumenical educational and meeting place whose origin and basis the unusually broad mix of faiths in Nordhorn and its environs is.

 Traces of Gothic mark the Reformed church, which stands defiantly in Brandlecht's old village centre.
 Among examples of Romanesque sculpture is this church's baptismal font, which is Nordhorn's oldest artwork, made out of Bentheim sandstone, and still holds its original importance today.

 At present, two buildings characterize Nordhorn's skyline.
 The Alte Kirche on the marketplace, built out of Bentheim sandstone in the 15th century and the Augustinuskirche, built in 1913 on the former castle's lands, can both be seen from afar.
 The inner town, today as in days of yore an island around which flows the Vechte, is now a pedestrian precinct.

-Painstakingly restored façades, modern arcades, shops, boutiques and pleasant outdoor cafés invite one to tarry.
+Painstakingly restored façades, modern arcades, shops, boutiques, and pleasant outdoor cafés invite one to tarry.
 The oldest building on the main street is the former mayor and chemical manufacturer Firnhaber's house, in which he both lived and worked.
 Behind the two-story classicist façade, the triangular gable with its hipped roof and a round-arched window with a plaster swag, the tradition of Nordhorn's first apothecary lives on.